 PS5 vs. Xbox Series X outlook

-On the other hand, the Xbox Series X does look a little bit better, at least on paper.
+However, the Xbox Series X does look a little bit better, at least on paper.
 It has more powerful hardware, better backwards compatibility and an attractive design.
 Project xCloud has the potential to be more comprehensive than PS Now.

 For the moment, I wouldn’t personally rush out to pre-order either machine.
 There’s still lots to play on the PS4 and Xbox One, and we still want to learn a little more about each system’s library and capabilities at launch.